paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 Section was formerly classified to [section 7383b of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7383b&num=0&edition=prelim), The Public Health and Welfare, prior to renumbering by Pub.
 L. 108–136.

-<a id="section-2691"></a>
+<a id="section-2701"></a>
-## § 2691.
+## § 2701.
 Identification in budget materials of amounts for declassification activities and limitation on expenditures for such activities
-**(a) Amounts for declassification of records** The Secretary of Energy shall include in the budget justification materials submitted to Congress in support of the Department of Energy budget for any fiscal year (as submitted with the budget of the President under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim)) specific identification, as a budgetary line item, of the amounts required to carry out programmed activities during that fiscal year to declassify records pursuant to Executive Order No. 12958 ([former] [50 U.S.C.
-435](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section435&num=0&edition=prelim) note) [now [50 U.S.C.
-3161](./chapter-044-national-security.md#section-3161) note], or any successor Executive order, or to comply with any statutory requirement to declassify Government records.
+**(a) Amounts for declassification of records** The Secretary of Energy shall include in the budget justification materials submitted to Congress in support of the Department of Energy budget for any fiscal year (as submitted with the budget of the President under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim)) specific identification, as a budgetary line item, of the amounts required to carry out programmed activities during that fiscal year to declassify records pursuant to Executive Order No. 13526 ([50 U.S.C.
+3161](./chapter-044-national-security.md#section-3161) note), or any successor Executive order, or to comply with any statutory requirement to declassify Government records.

 **(b) Certification required with respect to automatic declassification of records** No records of the Department of Energy that have not as of October 5, 1999, been reviewed for declassification shall be subject to automatic declassification unless the Secretary of Energy certifies to Congress that such declassification would not harm the national security.

-**(c) Report on automatic declassification of Department of Energy records** Not later than February 1, 2001, the Secretary of Energy shall submit to the Committee on Armed Services of the House of Representatives and the Committee on Armed Services of the Senate a report on the efforts of the Department of Energy relating to the declassification of classified records under the control of the Department of Energy.
-Such report shall include the following:

-(1) An assessment of whether the Department will be able to review all relevant records for declassification before any date established for automatic declassification.

-(2) An estimate of the number of records, if any, that the Department will be unable to review for declassification before any such date and the effect on national security of the automatic declassification of those records.

-(3) An estimate of the length of time by which any such date would need to be extended to avoid the automatic declassification of records that have not yet been reviewed as of such date.

 ### Statutory Notes

 #### Codification
-Section was formerly set out as a note under [section 435 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section435&num=0&edition=prelim) prior to renumbering by Pub.
+Section was formerly set out as a note under [section 435 of this title](./chapter-015-national-security.md#section-435) prior to renumbering by Pub.
 L. 108–136.

+#### Prior Provisions
+A prior section 2691, Pub.
+L. 107–314, div.
+D, title XLV, § 4541, formerly Pub.
+L. 104–106, div.
+C, title XXXI, § 3158, Feb.
+10, 1996, 110 Stat.
+626; renumbered Pub.
+L. 107–314, div.
+D, title XLV, § 4541, by Pub.
+L. 108–136, div.
+C, title XXXI, § 3141(h)(17), Nov.
+24, 2003, 117 Stat.
+1776, related to responsibility for Defense Programs Emergency Response Program, prior to repeal by Pub.
+L. 113–66, div.
+C, title XXXI, § 3146(f)(5)(A), Dec.
+26, 2013, 127 Stat.
+1079.

 #### Amendments
+2014—Subsec. (a).
+Pub.
+L. 113–291 substituted “Executive Order No. 13526 ([50 U.S.C.
+3161](./chapter-044-national-security.md#section-3161) note)” for “Executive Order No. 12958 ([50 U.S.C.
+435](./chapter-015-national-security.md#section-435) note)”.

+2013—Subsec. (c).
+Pub.
+L. 113–66 struck out subsec. (c) which required submission of a report on automatic declassification of Department of Energy records.

 2003—Subsec. (b).
 Pub.
 L. 108–136, § 3141(h)(15)(D), substituted “October 5, 1999,” for “the date of the enactment of this Act”.

-<a id="section-2701"></a>
-## § 2701.
-Responsibility for Defense Programs Emergency Response Program

-The Office of Military Applications under the Assistant Secretary of Energy for Defense Programs shall retain responsibility for the Defense Programs Emergency Response Program within the Department of Energy.

 <a id="section-2702"></a>